Maiara Niehues: Club career

-S.C.
-Internacional
+Early career

-Niehues first played for Brazilian club S.C.
-Internacional, appearing in matches for their senior, U-20, U-18, U-17, and U-16 teams from 2020 to 2022.
-She compiled a combined eight goals and four assists in all competitions while helping the club's U-20 section to a 2022 National Championship appearance.
+Born in Itapiranga, Santa Catarina, Niehues began her career with Chapecoense, where she managed to play for the first team at the age of 15.
+After leaving in the following year, she spent a short period at Iranduba.
+She then played for Internacional, appearing in matches for their senior, under-20, under-18, under-17, and under-16 teams from 2020 to 2022.
+She compiled a combined eight goals and four assists in all competitions while helping the club's under-20 section to a 2022 National Championship appearance.

 Sporting CP

 Niehues joined Portuguese club Sporting CP in September 2022.
-During her time at Sporting, she appeared in 57 matches in all competitions, earning 18 goals and three assists in 3,214 minutes on the pitch.
+During her time at Sporting, she appeared in 57 matches in all competitions, scoring 18 goals and three assists in 3,214 minutes on the pitch.